mrkkrp/zip/README.md

 As of .ZIP specification 6.3.2, files with Unicode symbols in their names can be put into Zip archives.
 The library supports mechanisms for this and uses them automatically when needed.
+Besides UTF-8, CP437 is also supported as it's required in the specification.

 ### Meta-information about files